Love Deluxe: Commercial performance

 Love Deluxe peaked at number 10 on the UK Albums Chart, and was certified gold by the British Phonographic Industry (BPI) on 1 June 1993.
 In the United States, the album peaked at number three on the Billboard 200, and as of May 2003, it had sold 3.4 million copies.
 The Recording Industry Association of America (RIAA) certified it four-times platinum on 9 November 1994, denoting shipments in excess of four million copies.
-The album was also commercially successful elsewhere, reaching number one in France and the top 10 in Belgium, Italy, Japan, the Netherlands, New Zealand, Portugal, Spain, Sweden and Switzerland.
+The album was also commercially successful elsewhere, reaching number one in France and the top 10 in Belgium, Italy, Japan, the Netherlands, New Zealand, Portugal, Spain, Sweden, and Switzerland.
 By April 1993, the album had sold three million copies worldwide, including 220,000 copies in Italy.

-Aftermath
+Legacy

-Following the release of Love Deluxe, the band had a seven-year hiatus, during which Sade Adu came under media scrutiny with rumours of depression and addiction and later gave birth to her first child.
-During this time, the other members of the band, Matthewman, Denman, and Hale, went on to other projects, including Sweetback, which released a self-titled album in 1996.
-Matthewman also played a major role in the development of Maxwell's career, providing instrumentation and production work for the R&B singer's first two albums.
+In 2022, Pitchfork listed Love Deluxe as the 52nd best album of the 1990s.
+In 2020, Rolling Stone ranked Love Deluxe 247th on its list of the "500 Greatest Albums of All Time".
+In 2024, Apple Music ranked Love Deluxe number 61 on its "100 Best Albums" list.